 - A lot of tech in Stargate can only be operated by someone with the ATA (Ancient Technology Activation) gene.
 Luckily a procedure is developed that can give most people this trait, though those blessed by the plot are still inexplicably better at it.

-- As well the Goa'uld hand devices, healing and ribbon, only usable by someone who has or has had a Goa'uld symbiote.
+- As well as some of the Goa'uld technology (e.g. hand devices) are only usable by someone who is or was a host for a Goa'uld (or Tok'ra) symbiote.

 - Also, a lot of technology is created so that the Goa'uld can't use it.
 Whether or not they're problematic for Jaffa such as Teal'c or ex-hosts such as Carter varies.